calvinwhealton/DataVisSpecialPlots/Readme.md

 __Introduction__

 Most of these plotting functions were the result of questions on stackoverflow.com or graphics that my colleagues wanted to make but were unsure how to develop.
 Some of the methods of representing the data were developed by others, but I did implement it in code.
 Generally, the code is designed to be easily "hacked" by users so that they can modify inputs to control the output.

-Currently, there are the following dependencies on R libraries: RcolorBrewer, grDevices, graphics.
+Currently, there are the following dependencies on R libraries: RcolorBrewer, grDevices, graphics, and protrix.

 The specialized plots available are: Taylor Diagram and Smoothed Desnity Estimate of Traces.
 More details are provided below.